-When you’re the boss and running the show, insecurity and uncertainty are a fact of professional life.
+When you’re the boss and running the show, learning how to overcome insecurity is part of being in the online world.

 Can you relate?
-It’s difficult to know what to do when you face insecurity and uncertainty as a freelancer or business owner.
+It’s difficult to know what to do when you face insecurity and uncertainty as an online business owner.

 Should you invest in that expensive new course that promises to give you all the tools and knowledge you need?
 Or do you pass because you’re not convinced the education will provide the value it promises?